dascentral/dotfiles/README.md

 ## Command-Line Configurations

 While some system settings are configured automatically via the `settings/settings.sh` script, I still have a number of manual modifications that I make.
-I have published most of those changes within the markdown file associated with each application beneath the `software` folder.

-However, my goal is always to limit the amount of manual work.
+My goal is always to limit the amount of manual work.
 This article helped me understand how to do so:

 [https://pawelgrzybek.com/change-macos-user-preferences-via-command-line/](https://pawelgrzybek.com/change-macos-user-preferences-via-command-line/)